infinitechris/FrameworkCompleteDIY/README.md

 Moving on.

 # Parts
-in some order of ordering / Price until I can do a bulk order for what else is left
+in some order of ordering / price until I can do a bulk order for what else is left
 - [x] [Fastener Kit - Bottom Cover and Mainboard](https://frame.work/products/fastener-kit-bottom-cover-and-mainboard)
      - Ordered 6/23/202 (Shipped from NJ)
 - [ ] [Fastener Kit - Top Cover](https://frame.work/products/fastener-kit-top-cover?v=FRANGY0001)